rsobon/dog-breeder-plugin/README.md

 {% component 'Dogs' %}
 ```

 By accessing `/api/dogs` you can display all dogs.
-By accessiong `/api/dogs/1` you can display only dog with ID "1".
+By accessing `/api/dogs/1` you can display only dog with ID "1".
 By default component will return "raw" data in JSON format:
 ```json

 {